-2. Define cell, what are the cell organelles and its function?
+The cell organelles and its function

-A. Cell is the fundamental unit of life
+Cell is the fundamental unit of life

-The cell is a Latin word for "a little room".
+- \Box The cell is a Latin word for "a little room". - □ Robert Hook (1665) discovered Cell.

-- ► Robert Hook (1665) discovered Cell. - All the living organisms are made up of cell.
-It is the structural and functional unit of life because whole body is made up of cells It is known as the fundamental unit of life because it regulates all the functions inside an organisms
+All the living organisms are made up of cell.It is the structural and functional unit of life because whole body is made up of cells It is known as the fundamental unit of life because it regulates all the functions inside an organisms